mgraves236/affect-aware-game/README.md

 #### JavaScript implementation
 The first step is to access the user's webcam and detect their face.
 For this [Face-detction](https://github.com/tensorflow/tfjs-models/tree/master/face-detection) from TensorFlowJS models is used.

+The game to be integrated with the AI system is [Pong](https://en.wikipedia.org/wiki/Pong).
+It has been chosen as it is straightforward how to adjust game difficulty leaving much space to experiment with parameters that modify it.
+Player plays against a simple AI which moves a paddle according to the position of the ball.
+Difficulty level is mainly dependent on two parameters: paddle speed and the ball's acceleration after colliding with the paddle.
+This two factors are dynamically changed based on the player's mood.